-For a little secret, the best location for snorkeling in the area can be found along the western edge of the bay.
+But I’ll tell you a secret: the best location for snorkeling in the area can be found along the western edge of the bay.

-But you don’t have to take my word for it if you want to explore.
+You don’t have to take my word for it if you want to explore!

 Queen’s Bath is by far, the most challenging snorkeling spot to get to on Kauai.
 In fact, it’s downright dangerous.
 That’s what makes this secluded spot even more special.

 You’ll have to take a muddy and slippery hike through all kinds of terrain.
 Always be cautious.